RETURN TO HOMEPAGE

 loadingcargo2

-The Bulge.
 When the German army broke out at Bastogne in December '44, it surrounded the American troops creating a 'bulge' and threatening annihilation of a significant portion of our forces.
-After weeks of bad weather that grounded aircraft, the 50th and 52 Troop Carrier Wings dropped supplies to the starving Allied forces while the 315th transport the 17th Airborne Division from England to landing at Reims, France, where they went straight into the line of combat.
+After weeks of bad weather that grounded aircraft, the 50th and 52 Troop Carrier Wings (included the 315th TCG) dropped supplies to the starving Allied forces while the 315th transport the 17th Airborne Division from England to landing at Reims, France, where they went straight into the line of combat.

 liege

 Amiens.
 Immediately following Operation Varsity, the 315th in combination with the other troop carrier groups were focal in the air evacuation of wounded troops.
-In April 1945, the 315th Troop Carrier Group moved from Spanhoe, England, to Amiens, France, affording a faster response in support of the Allied assault into Germany.
+In April 1945, the 315th Troop Carrier Group moved from Spanhoe, England, to Amiens-Glisy Aerodrome in France, affording a faster response in support of the Allied assault into Germany.

 histamienstents